NAACP warns black passengers about traveling with American Airlines

-The NAACP has warned African-American travelers to be careful when flying with American Airlines.
+The NAACP is warning African-American travelers to be careful when they fly with American Airlines.

-The group issued an advisory late Tuesday, saying it has noticed "a pattern of disturbing incidents reported by African-American passengers, specific to American Airlines."
+In an advisory late Tuesday, the organization said it has noticed "a pattern of disturbing incidents reported by African-American passengers, specific to American Airlines."

+The NAACP cited four examples of black passengers who it said were forced to give up their seats or were removed from flights.

 It said the incidents "suggest a corporate culture of racial insensitivity and possible racial bias" and advised travelers to exercise caution.